apache/arrow/docs/source/python/install.rst

 setup to maintain compatibility with the upcoming PyArrow features, deprecations and/or feature removals.

-Install development version of PyArrow from `arrow-nightlies
+Install the development version of PyArrow from `arrow-nightlies
 <https://anaconda.org/arrow-nightlies/pyarrow>`_ conda channel:

 .. code-block:: bash